Assessing Coconut Water’s Impact on Ketosis: A Nutritionist’s Advice Included

 Another thing to note in relation to coconut meat and the ketogenic diet is that the coconut meat is high in fat and has at least some protein content as well, both of which are great for those trying to maintain ketosis.

-To answer the question of does coconut water spike insulin, no it will not.
-Anyone with diabetes who enjoys sipping coconut water may be glad to hear that this light, refreshing drink has a low glycemic index, and therefore has very little impact on one’s blood sugar–meaning it can be safely consumed not only on the keto diet but also by someone with diabetes.
+To answer the question of whether coconut water does not cause insulin spikes, no it will not.
+Anyone diabetic who enjoys sipping coconut water may be glad to hear that this light, refreshing drink has a low glycemic index, and therefore has very little impact on one’s blood sugar–meaning it can be safely consumed not only on the keto diet but also by someone diabetic.

-The low sugar content of pure, organic coconut water means it does not spike insulin and can be enjoyed by diabetics.
+The low sugar content of pure, organic coconut water means it does not cause insulin spikes and can be enjoyed by diabetics.

 Is Coconut Water Good for Breaking an Intermittent Fast?

 Not only is coconut water acceptable for breaking an intermittent fast, but it’s actually recommended.
-Due to being very low in calories, fat, and cholesterol, as well as its impressive water content and hydrating abilities, coconut water is suggested for someone to drink to break an intermittent fast.
+Due to being very low in calories, fat, and cholesterol, as well as its impressive water content and hydrating abilities, coconut water is recommended for breaking an intermittent fast.

 The natural sugar, potassium, and magnesium content of pure coconut water will also provide some energy to refuel the body and replenish some electrolytes.